-PSA Life Insurance considers relevant to use the 99.5% Value at Risk, as used in the SCR calculation for all Pillar 1 risks included in the Standard Formula (even those for which the parameters or calculation method will be adjusted).
-For additional risks not included in the SCR calculation, namely strategic and compliance risks, PSA Life Insurance also uses the 99.5% Value at Risk to maintain a high level of prudency.
+Stellantis Life Insurance considers relevant to use the 99.5% Value at Risk, as used in the SCR calculation for all Pillar 1 risks included in the Standard Formula (even those for which the parameters or calculation method will be adjusted).
+For additional risks not included in the SCR calculation, namely strategic and compliance risks, Stellantis Life Insurance also uses the 99.5% Value at Risk ('VaR') to maintain a coherent VaR.